 You may think that leaf size won't make much of a difference in your harvest, but if a plant gets what it needs, enough sunshine and whatnot, it will flourish best.
 If you live in a region with weak sunlight or where it rains often, then you will want to choose a type of marijuana that has a larger leaf size so that it can get enough sunlight to produce big buds for you.

 Indicas, Sativas, and Hybrids

 Sativa strains vary greatly from Indicas.
 They originated from tropical places like Thailand, Colombia, and Mexico.
 Although they come from the tropics many Sativa strains can also flourish in cold temperatures if they get everything else they need like nutrition and sunlight and love from you and me.
 They grow tall and slender easily reaching between 8 to 12 feet tall.
-Their leaves are thin and narrowly shaped and lacking pattern on them.
-You can guess that with its thin shaped leaves that this strain needs more sunlight than an Indica.
+Their leaves are thin and narrowly shaped and lacking patterns.
+You can guess that with its thin-shaped leaves that this strain needs more sunlight than an Indica.